 Who has been consulted?

-The AIHW has completed waves of consultation with state and territory departments that fund the in-scope services, and consulted with service providers, national advisory groups, peak bodies, advocacy groups, and people with lived experience from across Australia.
+The AIHW has completed waves of consultation with state and territory departments that fund the in-scope services, and consulted with service provider organisations, national advisory groups, peak bodies, advocacy groups, and people with lived experience from across Australia.
+The project is engaging with services supporting First Nations people (see ‘Dedicated First Nations phase of consultation’ above).

 Consultation with key stakeholders will continue throughout the project.